-Our Smart Choice plan for heating oil - with a cap price and monthly payments - is available from July through October each year.
+Members may enroll in our Smart Choice plan for heating oil - with a cap price and monthly payments - from July through October each year.
 Our Smart Choice plans end on May 31st the following year.

 Not necessarily.
 If prices rise above your cap and stay there, this program could pay off for you in a big way.
 If prices go down you benefit as well, because you’ll pay our daily price, which will reflect this drop.
 But if prices remain stable or only go above the cap briefly, you won’t recover your “price protection fee.”
 Most members who choose our Smart Choice plan select this option because it gives them some protection when the oil markets become volatile.

 As you might expect, our suppliers charge us a premium for offering the “insurance” that keeps your heating oil price from skyrocketing and, at the same time, lets us lower your price when market prices fall.
 We pass this cost along to our members on our Smart Choice plan.
 We do not make any money on this fee.
 We simply pass our cost on to our members who want the protection provided by a cap price.

 Our suppliers set the cost for this "insurance" depending on the volatility in the market and how far into the future we are looking.
 Market volatility varies year by year, as do our price protection costs.
 We calculate your price protection fee based on your expected heating oil use and our cost, currently about 25 cents a gallon.
 This is a one-time cost that is included in your first month’s payment.
 It is non-refundable.